Tragedy-Looper/tragedy-looper.github.io/README.md

 Every data is stored a JSON files, and can be extended by just adding more files or extend the existing.
 Every Type of data resides in its own file. (`characters.json`, `incidents.json`, `plots.json`, `roles.json`, `scripts.json`, `tragedys.json`) And for every type there exists a JSON schema to validate it and enable auto completion.
 The JSON schema files will be created when `npm i` is called or `npm run generate-schema`.

 When creating new tragedy sets or scripts, you should be aware that those depend on the others.
-If you add a new incident in an `inident.json` it will only be recognized in the tragedy set after regenerationg the schemas agin (with the above commands).
+If you add a new incident in an `inident.json` it will only be recognized in the tragedy set after regenerationg the schemas agin (with the above commands) and change to the dev schema at the top of the file.

+You can also use the github editor (hitting <kbd>.</kbd>) to have the expirience of autocomplete and validation.
+However in that case, you can't use new roles or incidents, since the schemas will not be updated.

 ## What's Next?